kevinushey/blog/_posts/2016-09-14-pitfalls-in-writing-portable-c++98-code.md

 The C++98 standard was ratified at an unfortunate time -- it came just one year before the C99 standard, and the C99 standard introduced a number of tools that make it easier to write safe + correct C code.
 Some of the newer pieces that became part of the C99 standard made it into C++98, but some didn't.
-Some examples that I've bumped into are:
+Examples that I've bumped into thus far are:

 - `long long`
 - `snprintf` / `vsnprintf`